Amateur Radio (G3TXQ) - Common-mode chokes

 Aim to choose a choke which has a high impedance and is Resistive over the frequency range of interest.
 For high power applications RG400 coax can be used in place of RG58 with little change to the choke impedances.

-I hope to add more data as I make further measurements.
+The method I use to measure choke impedance is shown further down this page.
+I will add more data as I make further measurements.

 Why reactive chokes are undesirable